Obskurath/soundhub/README.md

 # SoundHub 🎵

-> A powerful Discord music bot built with discord.js and discord-player.
+> A powerful & basic Discord music bot built with discord.js and discord-player.

 ---